Why building a front-end framework in Rust is hard

 Why do we want a Rust front-end framework?

-The framework could be platform agnostic, achieving the holy grail of "write once run anywhere" that Java so heavily touted in the 1990s.
-Personally, this is the biggest reason, as people spend countless hours rewriting UIs for a different platform.
+This framework could be platform-agnostic, fulfilling the ideal of “write once, run anywhere”, a concept that Java heavily promoted in the 1990s.
+Personally, this is the main reason I want a Rust front-end framework.
+Many people spend countless hours rewriting UIs for different platforms.

 Rust ownership and graphs